 If you skid through a corner, it usually involves the rear end breaking loose and sliding around toward the front.
 But it can be caught and corrected if done smoothly and carefully.
-Don't panic - skids happen to everyone.
+Don't panic; skids happen to everyone.

-When you skid, just gently turn the steering wheel INTO the direction that you want to go.
+When you skid, just gently turn the steering wheel INTO the direction of the skid.
 Very often, you'll overcorrect and will fishtail, or counter-skid.
 Simply turn the wheel in the other direction, but make sure you do it gently.
 The car will settle out and you can continue on.